About

 Chairperson’s Message

-It’s been an amazing year for the Warren Cherry Scholarship Fund!
+It’s been a spectacular year for the Warren Cherry Scholarship Fund!

-In WCSF’s 31 years, the Fund has awarded 354 grants to ETHS graduates.
-The Fund continues to make a difference for ETHS graduates who are interested in education and working with youth.
+In WCSF’s 32 years, the Fund has awarded 380 grants, all to ETHS graduates.
+And the Fund continues to reach out to make a difference for ETHS graduates who are interested in education or working with youth.

 About Warren “Billy” Cherry